Chapter 17: Shenandoah II: Leadership and Survival

 Americans, Triet ordered sacrificial machine gun crews to move in close

-and fire on B and C sides of the perimeter.
+and fire on the B and C sides of the perimeter.
 They were turned into

 mincemeat by pre-registered American artillery barrages.